jasjeetIM/recovering_compressible_signals/README.md

 ## Code Overview
 - /models: Core codebase for network setup, training, one pixel attack, and other  utilities.
-- /cleverhans: Branch of the Cleverhans library used in conducting the CW, JSMA, and DF attacks.
+- /cleverhans: Forked and modified brach of the Cleverhans library used in conducting the CW, JSMA, and DF attacks.
 - /notebooks: Jupyter notebooks for each experiment.
-Experiments for Section 8.1 are named Theory-*

 ## Requirements
 - python 2.7.12